Who We Are

 Make a Donation

 Our Mission & History

-Mission: Empowering youth, families, and community for greater success.
+Mission: Empowering youth, families, and community for their greatest potential.
 It is SVYC’s belief that every young person, ages 5-21, living in the Sun Valley neighborhood deserves equal opportunities for growth and success.

-Today, the SVYC serves 40 elementary schoolers and 20 teens.
-We enroll our youth beginning in kindergarten and support them through high school graduation, by which point many have staffed our team.
+Today, we enroll our youth beginning in kindergarten and support them through high school graduation, by which point many have staffed our team.
 Our primary focus is to walk through life with our youth and their families.